pragnasonpal26/cloud-webapp/infrastructure/aws/scripts/README.md

 ### Prerequisites:

-Install Python, pip, and the AWS Command Line Interface on Linux
+Install Python, pip and the AWS Command Line Interface on Linux

 After the AWS CLI is installed, configured aws credentials of specific account